0xleft/violence/docs/basics.md

 ## Hello World

+A basic hello world would be like this:

 ```vio
 ( say -> "Hello World" )
 ```

 ## Comments

+Comments start with ~

 ```vio
 ( say -> "Hello World" ) ~ This is a comment